AI/works™ heralds a new era of Agile and next-generation software development

 AI/works™ brings these worlds into one continuous flow.
 Our first set of clients building on AI/works™ show modernization cycles that once took years can now be completed in months, with significant cost reductions and dramatic time-to-market improvements, all while generating higher quality code.

 The platform enables Thoughtworks’ 3-3-3 delivery model, providing a path from idea to production in 90 days, and plays well with leading ecosystems including AWS, Google Cloud, Microsoft Azure, Databricks and Snowflake.
-Through a collaboration with Mechanical Orchard, AI/works also supports deep mainframe renewal.
+Through a collaboration with Mechanical Orchard, AI/works also supports mainframe modernization.

 “Every CEO and CIO I meet is trying to unlock AI value inside the reality of their existing systems, not in idealized greenfield environments,” said Mike Sutcliff, CEO of Thoughtworks.
 “AI/works™ is built for those conditions.
 It understands the systems organizations have, accelerates the systems they need next and keeps everything current as the landscape shifts.
 The magic comes from the combination of the platform and our deeply talented technologists.
 Together they deliver results with speed and confidence.”